 Project Information

-The City of Adelaide is developing a new Integrated Transport Strategy (ITS).
-The ITS will reflect contemporary transport thinking and assessment frameworks.
-The ITS will help to plan streets and movement networks within the City of Adelaide.
+The City of Adelaide developed a new Integrated Transport Strategy (ITS).
+The ITS reflects contemporary transport thinking and assessment frameworks.
+The ITS helps to plan streets and movement networks within the City of Adelaide.

-There are two key stages in the project:
+There were two key stages in the project to develop the ITS:

 Stage 1